awkdev/gfy_bot/README.md

 gfy_bot
 =======

-A ruby based bot built upon the Snoo wrapper and powered by Openshift cloud.
+A ruby based bot built upon the Snoo wrapper and powered by Azure cloud.
 It crawls through link posts, self posts and comments on *one or more given subs* at *set intervals* and looks for GIF images.
 These images are then uploaded to gfycat.com and the compressed gfycat link is posted as a comment in reply to the original post/comment.
 Here's an example:

 >---